nextcloud/desktop/doc/building.rst

 for all major platforms.
 You should read this section if you want to development on the desktop client.

+Note that the building instruction are subject to change as development proceeds.
+It is important to check the version which is to built.

+This instructions were updated to work with ownCloud Client 1.5.

 Linux
 -----